League Strategic Goals

 Every year, the League’s members and leadership work together to set strategic priorities for the next 12 months.
 These goals focus our legislative and advocacy activities and serve as a powerful tool for advancing local control.

-Meeting in joint session November 7–8, 2013 the officers and directors of the divisions, departments, diversity caucuses, policy committees and board of directors of the League of California Cities adopted the following strategic goals for 2014:
+Meeting in joint session Nov.
+13-14, 2014 in Sacramento, the officers and directors of the divisions, departments, diversity caucuses, policy committees and board of directors of the League of California Cities adopted the following strategic goals for 2015: